LuxOps

 Header

-Title, department, version number, date of last update, owner (role or name).
+Title, department, version number, date of last update, and the role responsible for the procedure.

 Purpose

-One or two sentences: what does this SOP achieve and why does it exist?
-This section gives staff context, not just instructions.
+One or two sentences explaining what the SOP achieves and why it exists.
+This gives staff context, not just instructions.
+It matters more than it sounds.

 Scope

-Who does this SOP apply to?
-Which shifts, which days, which scenarios?
+Who this SOP applies to.
+Which shifts, which days, which situations.
+If it does not apply everywhere, say so explicitly.

 Procedure

 The step-by-step instructions.
 Numbered, sequential, unambiguous.
-Each step should be one discrete action.
-Avoid combining multiple actions in one step.
+Each step should be a single discrete action.
+Avoid combining two actions in one step.
+It makes the procedure harder to follow and harder to verify.

 Standards

-The quality criteria that define correct execution — timing, language, presentation, or measurement benchmarks.
+The quality criteria that define correct execution: timing, language, presentation, or measurable benchmarks.
+This is what a supervisor uses to assess whether the procedure was done correctly.

 Exceptions and escalation

-What happens when the standard situation does not apply?
-Who does the team member contact?
-What is the decision tree?
+What happens when the standard situation does not apply.
+Who does the team member contact.
+What the decision path looks like.
+This is the section most SOPs omit and most shifts actually need.

 Step-by-Step: Writing Your First Hotel SOP

-Here is a practical process for writing an SOP from scratch, based on methods applied across real hotel operations.
+Here is a practical process for writing an SOP, based on methods applied across real hotel operations.

 Step 1: Choose the right starting point